Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 with the following parameters:

 ```
 -i    Input-data path
 -r    Refseq-data path
 -p    Optional.
 Choose which port to use.
 Default is port 8089
+-x    Set to true to use secure port 4430
 ```

 # <a name="start_basecall"></a> Initiate the basecalling tools